- To achieve its goal of climate neutrality by 2050, the EU will have to build its carbon sink capacity in order to remove CO2 from the atmosphere.

 Contact us to get involved.

 Although it is true that there is a growing number of research programmes on CO2 removal, in climate policy the issue has been given hardly any consideration so far.
-If we intend to transform the EU’s economy into a climate-neutral one over the next three decades, we will very soon need an initial idea of CO2 removal goals that we want to achieve by 2030, 2040 and 2050.
+If we intend to achieve climate neutrality in the EU’s economy over the next three decades, we will very soon need an initial idea of CO2 removal goals that we want to achieve by 2030, 2040 and 2050.
 This would give more structure to the transformation process, in which emission reductions and sink enhancements face different challenges.
 The IPCC has repeatedly pointed to the necessity of expanding CO2 sinks.
 Individual countries like the UK and Switzerland, or US states like California, have already begun to formulate strategies and even fund demonstration plants.
 As an established climate policy leader, it should be the EU’s aspiration not to remain on the sidelines any longer.